 - Problems - To try to resolve fairly any problems, grievances or difficulties you may have while you volunteer with us.
 In the event of an unresolved problem, to offer an opportunity to discuss the issues in accordance with Black Country Radio’s Problem Solving Policy.

-You, as part of your volunteering at Black Country Radio, agree to;
+You, as part of your volunteering at the radio, agree to;

-- To help Black Country Radio fulfil its services
+- To help the station fulfil its services

 - To perform my volunteering role to the best of your ability